Using the Excel VBA ActiveCell Offset Property – 13 Examples

 Code Breakdown:

-• The SumIf function of the WorksheetFunction object adds the values in the E5:E13 cells that meet a certain condition.
-The condition is specified as “>3500” which selects only those cells in the range that have a value greater than “$3500”.
+• The SumIf function of the WorksheetFunction object adds the values in E5:E13 that meet the condition.
+The condition is specified as “>3500” (values greater than “$3500”).

 Calculating the sum with date condition using ActiveCell Offset and SumIf function